daipozhi/Purpose-AI/README.md

                     not only keep the highest value one , also keep some lower value ones , calculate its grammar value , add with its word value , choose max value one )
-                    (if you want grid computing,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file please read tools-5/readme.txt file )
+                    (if you want grid compute,don't run a-step210.exe ,run a-step210.bat , how to make this .bat file please read tools-5/readme.txt file )